 - Guests can enter St. Peter’s Basilica only through the main entrance; the Sistine Chapel entrance to the basilica will remain closed.

 - The bar, cafeteria, and restaurant will be available in the Courtyard of the Pine Cone's Bistrot section.
 Seating access will be limited for social distancing and timings have been changed now, to 09:00 AM-05:00 PM.
 Moreover, seating access will now be limited.

 Vatican Tickets and Tour Options Explained

-A standard Vatican ticket will gain you entry into the Vatican Museums and the Sistine Chapel.
-Visitors can choose from a number of ticket options such as skip-the-line tickets and Vatican guided tour tickets.
+A standard Vatican ticket will get you entry into the Vatican Museums and the Sistine Chapel.
+Visitors can choose from a number of ticket options such as skip-the-line tickets and Vatican guided tours.
 Access to St. Peter’s Basilica, however, is not included in these tours unless specifically mentioned.
 Therefore, visitors need to purchase a separate ticket if they wish to visit the basilica.

 Vatican Discount Tickets

 All visitors between ages 18-25 enjoy reduced pricing on their Vatican tickets.
 Please carry a valid ID proof to the venue.

 Timed entry priority access tickets to the Vatican offer instant access to visitors, allowing them to bypass queues.
 Visitors can access both the Vatican Museums and the Sistine Chapel with these tickets.
 The audio guide that comes in a choice of 10 languages offers insightful commentary and guidance into each of these attractions.
 However, these tickets do not allow you access to St. Peter’s Basilica.
 If you wish to visit the same, you will have to purchase separate tickets.